Unhappy Halloween: Gaming platform Roblox crashes - KRDO

 The Associated Press

 To the dismay of millions of children — and the parents trying to keep them busy and cope with their anguish — the popular gaming platform Roblox crashed Friday, and the company was still trying to restore service Saturday.
 In a statement Friday on social media, San Mateo, California-based Roblox apologized and said it was “still making progress’’ on the outage.
-The cause of the problems was unclear, but Roblox said that it was “not related to any specific experiences or partnerships on the platform.’’
+Roblox said that the outage was “not related to any specific experiences or partnerships on the platform.’’
 This was apparently meant to quash rumors that the trouble was caused by a free burrito giveaway at a digital Chipotle on the Roblox platform.